jjjimenez100/LSE-HAU-Portal/README.md

 8. Role level based: (Limit officers to only seeing users, and not being able to see the role field).
 9. Home pages for Admin, Officer and users.
-10. Link forgot password controller from the main website modal link.
+10. Link forgot password controller from the main website modal link. forgot password landing, email url.
-11. Tinker with the reset and forgot password traits.
-12. Event registration for users
+11. Event registration for users
 13. create conferencing room for admins and officers
 14. join conferencing room for users.
 15. Restful api for future extensions of the app.
+16. Announcements tab for admins and officers, (checkbox sms and email)